 There are not many managers in European football today who are under more pressure than Paris Saint-Germain’s Thomas Tuchel.
 PSG got off to a slow start in Ligue 1 play, which turned heads about whether the club may be in need of an early change at manager.
 Tuchel did turn the tide in league play but is now facing mounting pressure in the UEFA Champions League group stage this season, where the club currently holds third place in Group H.

 Tuchel is not oblivious to the outside noise that is beginning to circle around him.
 He recognizes the high expectations that come with being the manager of PSG.
-Tuchel recently opened up during a pre-match press conference ahead of the team’s league fixture against Stade Rennais (via Le Parisien) about his overall thoughts on PSG’s rollercoaster season.
+Tuchel recently opened up during a pre-match press conference ahead of PSG’s league fixture against Stade Rennais (via Le Parisien) about his overall thoughts on the team’s roller-coaster season.

 “In this period where we lack results, it is always a difficult situation because a club like PSG is not used to losing and besides it is good like that,” Tuchel said.
 “But as a coach you have to analyze things.
 And as a coach we cannot let our emotions show.
 We are going through a difficult time in the Champions League, but it is absolutely necessary to remain calm, focused, and to trust the players.”